OpenTranslationBible/open-bible/en-GB/59.James/md/james-04.md

 ## James 4:15

-Instead, you ought to say, “If it is the Lord’s will, we will live and do this or that.”
+Rather, you should say, “If it is the Lord’s will, we will live and do this or that.”

 ## James 4:16